 Ulf Arnetz, the author of the book Strategy Acceleration, is passionate about trends affecting business strategy execution.
-In this post, we’ll explore business agility.
+In this post, we’ll explore some future-spotting on business agility.

 What does the future look like?
 Which of the trends of today will have taken hold in the companies of tomorrow?
 We allow ourselves to look into the crystal ball and based on our experiences make some predictions about the future.

 This blog series is about strategy acceleration — a new and modern way to execute strategies.
 It is obvious that we truly believe in strategy acceleration as a method.
 We believe that focus on better control and measuring will increase.
 Using tools to measure both outcome and progress will most likely be integrated into every organization.
 We have just seen the beginning of this.